What can you do if your spouse has dissipated marital assets before or during your divorce, leaving nothing to be divided in the property settlement?

 Brette's Answer: If the cash is a marital asset, it will be divided in the property division.

-Jen's Question: My husband has a business that he has said he will give to someone before he let me have part of it.
+Jen's Question: My husband has a business that he has said he will give to someone before he will let me have part of it.
 What am I entitled to if he sells or signs it over to someone before we get a divorce?

 Brette's Answer: It's a marital asset and he'll be held responsible for reimbursing you if he gives it away.
 It sounds like you should get an attorney.